Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 SO many people.

 My publisher and publicity team for organizing the Get Wicked tour.
 I got to walk into bookstores where every chair was filled and the booksellers had to drag in extras.
 (Awesome book club, Towne Book Center!)
-At one, I signed copies till my hand ached (Go, Bethany Beach Bookstore!)
-Tickets sold out at Girls Night Out at Sparta Books!
+At one bookstore, I signed copies till my hand ached (Go, Bethany Beach Bookstore!)
+The tickets sold out at Girls Night Out at Sparta Books!

-Reviewers at the Big Thrill, AP, Suspense Magazine, Bookreporter, the Strand, and the Providence Journal.
+Reviewers at the Big Thrill, AP, Suspense Magazine, Bookreporter, the Strand.

 Book bloggers—one of whom, Suzy Approved, came out to my event at RJ Julia!